ahnaf-zamil/project-localdown/README.md

 A Plex-like project for accessing locally downloaded Light Novels through a centralised UI.
 Sources LN data from novelupdates.com

-## ATTENTION

-The development of this project has been moved to [GitLab](https://gitlab.com/ahnaf-zamil/project-localdown).
-No PR or issues on this repo will be responded to, please make them on the GitLab repo.
-New releases will be on GitLab as well.
-Thank you :)

 ## Structure